 Do you still write checks?
 I don’t.
 In fact, I haven’t written an actual check in over 2 years.
 Instead, I prefer to use my debit card for almost everything.
 My debit card earns me cash back, it’s quicker, easier and really I just prefer to swipe my card instead of taking the time to write a check.
-While my debit card (and yours) is much more convenient, it also makes things so much easier to get in trouble with your budget.
+While my debit card (and yours) is much more convenient, it also makes things so much easier to get in trouble with your budget (Six Dollar Family).
 For that reason alone, you should be balancing your checkbook…even if you don’t write checks.

 Why You Should Balance Your Checkbook (Even if You Don’t Write Checks….)

 It is so easy to get in over your head with a debit card and in truth, I should use cash more often, but I don’t.
 I find that I actually spend more when I have cash than I do if I have to check what my bank balance is.
 If you’re not making sure that your checking account is balanced though, you could easily find yourself in deep trouble.
 Why?

 With most debit cards, different transactions will run in different ways and yes, if you shop online at all, it is unavoidable.
 Some transactions run as credit and take a day or two to come out of your account.
 Some run as debit and the funds are taken out of your account immediately.
 You can use debit every single time you shop in person, but with online purchases, you don’t always have that option.
 Some businesses allow you to choose, but some don’t and require you to run the card one way or the other.
 In other words, if you aren’t paying attention, you could easily overdraft yourself without too much work.
 Be honest.
 Have you ever accidentally overdrawn your accounts?